 And since no one can tell me what I feel, if follows that, my art is valid, great, and priceless, especially if a gallery shows it and a critic reviews it.
 Well, la-di-da.
 A good example of “authentic pretense.”
 You can’t get more real than that, nor more confused.
 Our protagonist author shows us that pretense is displayed by everyone, everywhere.
 It’s obvious when others throw it in our face, but not as much when we wipe it off and throw it back.
 If all is pretense, and pretense isn’t real, and pretense is good, and pretense is a cover, and pretense is an excuse, does pretense mean anything?

 I feel that not only is the horse before the cart, the coachman is before the horse.
 Backing through this review may seem to befuddle the subject more.
-Perhaps in the final pages he resolves the question of what is and what is not pretense.
-He does not, and neither is it softened, at least not unless you believe that pretense makes the world go around, as he does.
+Perhaps in the final pages he could have resolved the question of what is and what is not pretense.
+He did not, and neither is it softened, at least not unless you believe that pretense makes the world go around, as he does.
 He believes that it’s not only common, it’s useful and necessary.
 That still doesn’t put to rest the type of pretense none of us wish to tolerate : deliberate deception.
 For which he points out is exactly what we go to see in the theater, and praise when it fools us well, when we suspend disbelief.

 The teeter-totter ride is kind of fun.
 Pretense is a Janus, not Janus.
 It’s another facet of human contradictions that we usually sidestep.
 We love novelty, hate change.
 We want variety, seek comfort in sameness.
 We’re fascinated with mystery, fear the unknown.
 We gloat in our own knowledge, put down smartypants nerds.
 We sneer at simplicity, shy from complexity.
 We think we’re better than those people, but the grass is greener on the other side.
 Confronting these contradictions within ourselves is frustrating for some, aggravating for most.